Here’s Where to Find the Top Clam Chowders in Boston

 Clam chowder at the Barking Crab. / Brian Samuels Photography

 Hot stew in the summer?
 In Boston, absolutely.
 It can be 85 degrees outside, and a typical New Englander will have zero problem with ordering a warm cup of clam chowder on a sun-soaked patio.
 After all, this is the time of year when we find ourselves daydreaming about cashing in vacation days for a quickie day-trip to the beach, complete with a stop at a chowder-slinging seafood shack.
-When you can’t escape to the Cape, though, these Boston restaurants are serving the city’s best bowls of the stuff, from the creamy and classic to lightly chef’d-up takes.
+When you can’t escape to the Cape, though, these Boston restaurants are serving the city’s best bowls of the stuff, from the creamy and classic to lightly cheffed-up takes.

 Atlantic Fish Co.

 Served up for decades near the Boston Marathon Finish Line in the Back Bay, this classic recipe is also available daily in a bread bowl.
+Dining with another soup lover?
+Here’s a tip: Order one chowder and one lobster bisque, and share—best of both worlds.

 761 Boylston St., Back Bay, Boston, 617-267-4000, atlanticfish.com.